Skip to main content

 CFG Configuration

-• As shown in the diagram, connect the CSI0 interface of the deserializer board to the Cam0 interface of the Jetson Orin mainboard using the supplied cable.
+• As shown in the figure, connect the CSI0 interface of the deserializer board to the CAM1 interface of the Jetson Orin mainboard using the included ribbon cable.

 CSI Interface Compatibility

-The CSI pin definitions of the CAM0 and CAM1 interfaces on the NVIDIA Jetson® Orin™ Nano kit are different.
-Currently, the deserializer board can only be connected to the CAM0 interface.
+• The CSI pin definitions of the CAM0 and CAM1 interfaces on the NVIDIA Jetson® Orin™ Nano kit are different.
+Currently, the deserializer board can only be connected to the CAM1 interface (official carrier board).
 Please refer to the relevant pin definitions and the CAM0/1 interface pinout in the Jetson® Orin™ kit schematic.

 FPC Cable Length Limitation